iotbits-us/blog.iotbits.net/content/notes/now-modbusbox-supports-danfoss-vfd.md

   - IOTVFD
   - ACDrives
 ---
-A successfully test was conducted adding today adding big brand name to the VFD's supported by ModbusBox.
+A successfully test was conducted  today  with ModbusBox and Ubidots,  adding  a big brand name to the VFD's supported by ModbusBox.